tylerkahn/pianobar/README.md

  - proxy support for listeners outside the USA
  - notifications displayed on song change

-The sourcecode can be downloaded at http://github.com/tkahn6/pianobar/ or
+The sourcecode can be downloaded at http://github.com/tkahn6/pianobar/

 Dependencies
 ---------------